Rough Heston model as the scaling limit of bivariate cumulative heavy-tailed INAR processes: Weak-error bounds and

-We introduce the \textit{integer-valued autoregressive} (INAR($\infty$)) process.
-The model is conveniently defined using the \textit{reproduction operator} (also known as the thinning operator), denoted by ``$\circ$''.
-For a non-negative integer-valued random variable $Y$ and a non-negative constant $\eta$, the operation is defined as:

-where $(\xi_j)_{j \geq 1}$ are independent and identically distributed (i.i.d.) random variables, referred to as \textit{offspring variables}.
-For the INAR($\infty$) process with Poisson offspring, which we consider here, these variables follow a Poisson distribution with mean $\eta$, i.e., $\xi_j \sim \text{Poisson}(\eta)$.
-It is assumed that a separate, independent family of such offspring variables is used for each application of the operator.

-With this operator, an INAR($\infty$) process $(X_n)_{n \in \mathbb{Z}}$ is an integer-valued time series model that satisfies the following system of stochastic difference equations:

-Here, $(\epsilon_n)_{n\in\mathbb{Z}}$ forms the \textit{immigration sequence}, consisting of i.i.d. random variables following a Poisson distribution with mean $\mu$; the constant $\mu$ is thus called the \textit{immigration parameter}.
-The constants $\alpha_k \ge 0$ are the \textit{reproduction coefficients} for each non-negative integer lag $k$.
-In the term $\alpha_k \circ X_{n-k}$, the operator implies a sum of $X_{n-k}$ i.i.d.
-Poisson random variables, each with mean $\alpha_k$.
-These offspring are assumed to be independent of the immigration sequence and all other random variables in the model's history.
+This Hawkes-based route provides a continuous-time microstructural foundation for rough Heston.
+A natural question is whether one can obtain a parallel foundation in discrete time.

+A convenient discrete framework is provided by INAR($\infty$) processes with Poisson thinning.
+If $(X_n)$ denotes the count process, then

-A cumulative INAR($\infty$) process (also known as a discrete Hawkes process) starts from time $1$, i.e. $(N_n)_{n\ge1}$, and is defined by
+and the cumulative process $N_n=\sum_{s=1}^n X_s$ may be viewed as a discrete Hawkes process.